McLarenCollege/foundations_public/expression-trace-homework-1.md

-Create an expression trace for the following code:
+Write an expression trace for the following code:

 ```js
 console.log('15' / 3 * '2' + '6');